moixpo/studerpy/Studer Xcom Communication/readme.md

-This is the standard lib developped by studer-innotec, just adapted the examples
+This is the standard lib developped by studer-innotec--> just adapted the examples